Bayesian Sparse Vector Autoregressive Switching Models with Application to Human Gesture Phase Segmentation: VAR Approximate HSMMs

 The generative framework modelling the evolution dynamics of the hidden states can then be summarized as

-where we denote with $\{\bm{\lambda}^{\,j}\}_{j=1}^K$ the parameters modelling the state-specific dwell durations (e.g. the rate and dispersion of a negative binomial distribution).
-We assume that the initial state has distribution $\bm{A}_0 = (A_{01}, \dots, A_{0\bar{B}})$, e.g. $z_0^{\star} \sim \bm{A}_0$, where we follow a common practice and assume a uniform distribution for the initial state \citep{zucchini2017hidden}.
-Here $\psi(\cdot)$ indicate the mapping from $\bm{\pi} = \{ \bm{\pi}^{\,j}\}_{j=1}^{K}$ and $\{ \bm{\lambda}^{\,j} \}_{j=1}^{K} $ to the matrix $\bm{A}$, and $\bm{A}_i$ denotes the $i^{th}$ row of $\bm{A}$. \citet{langrock2011hidden} showed that this formulation allows for the representation of any duration distribution, and yields an \HMM that is, at least approximately, a reformulation of the underlying \HSMM. \cite{hadj2022bayesian} deployed a likelihood approximation method and showed that such a formulation can speed \HSMM inference up considerably while incurring minimal statistical error.
+where, we assume that the initial state has distribution $\bm{A}_0 = (A_{01}, \dots, A_{0\bar{B}})$, e.g. $z_0^{\star} \sim \bm{A}_0$, where we follow a common practice and assume a uniform distribution for the initial state \citep{zucchini2017hidden}.
+Here $\psi(\cdot)$ indicate the mapping from $\bm{\pi} = \{ \bm{\pi}^{\,j}\}_{j=1}^{K}$ and $\bm{\lambda} = \{ \bm{\lambda}^{\,j} \}_{j=1}^{K} $ to the matrix $\bm{A}$, and $\bm{A}_i$ denotes the $i^{th}$ row of $\bm{A}$. \citet{langrock2011hidden} showed that this formulation allows for the representation of any duration distribution, and yields an \HMM that is, at least approximately, a reformulation of the underlying \HSMM. \cite{hadj2022bayesian} deployed a likelihood approximation method and showed that such a formulation can speed \HSMM inference up considerably while incurring minimal statistical error.

+{ To provide intuition about the extended state-space \HMM, Figure \ref{fig:HSMMapprox_vs_HMM_example} illustrates an example of formulating an \HSMM through an \HMM, where for the sake of the illustration, this representation is made exact, namely there is no approximation.
+A two-state \HSMM characterized by emission distributions $f(\bm{\theta}_j)$, and dwell-duration distributions $d_j(r)$, for $j=1, 2$, is represented as an \HMM with extended state space $\bar{B} = 7$ with dwell-threshold $\bm{b} = (4, 3)$ for state aggregates $B_1$ and $B_2$, respectively.
+Note that the dwell-thresholds are selected to cover the entire support of the duration distributions, so that this \HMM formulation corresponds to its exact \HSMM representation.
+The transition matrix $\bm{A}$ is completely determined by the \HSMM dwell distribution $p \, (\, d_j = r )$ (within state aggregate moves) and the between state aggregate transition probabilities $\pi_{12}$ and $\pi_{21}$, which in this case are equal to one, since we consider a two-state \HSMM.